 Projects which have completed and approved facility plans

-Include large park renovations or construction of new parks
+- Include large park renovations or construction of new parks

-Budget and appropriation are required to be approved by County Council once created
+- Budget and appropriation are required to be approved by County Council once created

-More than likely have operating budget impact
+- More than likely have operating budget impact

 Example: Development of Greenbriar Local Park

 Smaller projects that do not require extensive planning and design.
 Projects are reviewed each fiscal year and reprioritized as necessary

-Include mostly infrastructure maintenance projects
+- Include mostly infrastructure maintenance projects

-Generally less than $300,000
+- Generally, less than $300,000

-Supported by a consistent annual funding level
+- Supported by a consistent annual funding level

-Less likely to have operating budget impact
+- Less likely to have an operating budget impact

-Stay active indefinitely
+- Stay active indefinitely

 Example: Planned Lifecycle Asset Replacement of Playground Equipment

-Examples of Level-of-Effort projects include:
+Other examples of Level-of-Effort projects include:

-Pollution Prevention and Repairs to Ponds and Lakes:Projects support continuing efforts to update and maintain our existing facilities to meet today’s environmental standards.
+- Pollution Prevention and Repairs to Ponds and Lakes: continuing efforts to update and maintain our existing facilities to meet today’s environmental standards.

 The facility planning process is required when variables or options involved in a project do not support reliable independent cost estimating.
 This process includes a program of requirements (POR), engineering and environmental studies, feasibility studies, concept plans, and park management plans.